Reddi Kingdom: Religion

 The Reddi rulers patronised and protected Hinduism and its institutions.
 The Brahmins were given liberal grants by the Reddi kings and the agraharas of Brahmins were restored.
 Vedic studies were encouraged.
 The Hindu temples of Srisailam, Tirumala, Vontimitta and Ahobilam were provided with more facilities.
 Prolaya Vema Reddi bestowed a number of agraharas on the Brahmins.
 He was revered by the title of Apratima-Bhudana-Parasurama.
 He commissioned major repairs to the Srisailam Mallikarjuna Swami temple, and had a flight of steps built from the Krishna River to the temple.
 The Narasimha Swamy temple at Ahobilam was built during his reign.
 He built 108 temples for Shiva.

+The tutelary deity (Kula devi) of the Reddi kings was Mullamguramma, originally a local village goddess (gramadevata) named after the village of Mullanguru (present-day Ameenabad, Guntur district).
+According to an early fourteenth-century record, the Reddi ruler Peddakomati Vema Reddi built a temple for her, endowed it with three villages for her regular worship, and praised the goddess as the mother of the whole world.

+In succeeding centuries, a court poet of Kataya Vema recorded the existence of a temple dedicated to the deity in the dynasty's new capital of Rajamahendravaram.
+By this time, she had been co-opted into the Saivite tradition and was identified and worshipped as a form of Uma (Parvati).